ctrl-alt-del/devenv/os/android/README.md

 ```
 curl -I http://www.g.cn/generate_204
 ```

+#### For Windows users
-For Windows user, you need to have run it on unix-like bash, such as git-bash.
+You need to have run it on unix-like bash, such as git-bash.

 It is capable of being the `<host_name>` if it returns something like this:
 ```